RafaBargiela/MiSeqDualIndx/README.md

 Some of the scripts also require the use of biopython and python2, so be aware that some warnings or errors can prompt because of this issue.

-Step 1: trimming the barcodes and generating barcodes.fastq files and reads files with barcodes trimmed:
+### Step 1: trimming the barcodes and generating barcodes.fastq files and reads files with barcodes trimmed

 a) Trimming barcodes from fastq files and generating barcodes.fastq files